knzm/baobab-trees-wikipedia-human-retrieval-ja/README.md

 * List of references with either extracted paragraph or summarization from a Wikipedia article

+## Target situation and limitation

+We designed this dataset to ensure that the answers reflect only exact information written in the cited references, and does not reflect any external information and/or implicit knowledges.
+This design is useful to measure/investigate QA tasks with accurate retrieval from the given data source.
+Please keep in mind that the dataset is not designed to provide a QA with correct information.

+We requested the workers strictly to answer the questions based on only explicit citation from Wikipedia.
+That means, the workers should write answers that may be different from their implicit knowledge, and should leave the answer empty if they couldn't find any information from Wikipedia even if they know something to answer the questions.

+# Dataset chunks

 As well as successful sessions with answer paragraphs, we also recorded failed sessions: the worker failed to construct the answer from the search results.
 In this case we recorded at least the retrieval process despite lack of the answer.

-Importantly, we requested the workers strictly to answer the questions based on only explicit citation from Wikipedia.
-That means, the workers should leave the answer empty if they couldn't find any information from Wikipedia even if they have some implicit knowledge to answer the questions.

 We release this version of the dataset with the following dataset chunks: